 Who can play?

 Flood Snakes and Ladders works best with groups of 10-30.
 However, it is possible to play with smaller or bigger groups.
-The game is suitable for anyone aged 10 and over.

 What equipment do I need?

 The game is simple to set up and play.
 You will need the following facilities:

 - A room that is large enough to lay out 30 floor tiles

 - A computer with PowerPoint installed that is linked to a projector and screen

 - A giant inflatable dice (you could of course, use a small dice but a large inflatable one is more fun and effective in involving the audience!)